G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/Lambda.md

         </big></big></b>
     </summary>

-Gateway API позволяет выполнять общие задачи управления API, такие, как безопасность, кэширование, регулирование и мониторинг.
+Gateway API allows you to perform common API management tasks, such as security, caching, throttling and monitoring.

-Gateway API предоставляет ендпоинты к вашим приложениям AWS
+Gateway API provides endpoints to your AWS applications

 </details>
 <br>